Sydney Jones (soccer)

-Sydney Sienna Jones (born October 24, 2002) is an American professional soccer player who plays as a defender for the Kansas City Current II.
+Sydney Sienna Jones (born October 24, 2002) is an American professional soccer player who plays as a defender for Danish A-Liga club HB Køge.
 She played college soccer for the Ohio State Buckeyes.
+After a brief stint with the Utah Royals, she joined the Kansas City Current's reserve team before moving to the Current's sister club HB Køge in Denmark.

 Early life

 Jones grew up in Cincinnati, the daughter of Sarah Cornella and Sid Jones.
 She began playing soccer at a young age alongside her future high school and college teammate Kailyn Dudukovich.
 She attended Lakota West High School, winning the Division I state championship in 2019.
 She committed to Ohio State as a freshman over offers from Duke, Penn State, and Tennessee.
 She played club soccer for Cincinnati Development Academy.

 College career

 Jones started all 82 games for the Ohio State Buckeyes from 2021 to 2024.
 She joined the team during the spring of 2021, but redshirted the half-season held then due to the COVID-19 pandemic.
 She played every minute of her freshman season that fall, featuring mostly at center back out of necessity and earning Big Ten Conference all-freshman honors.
 In the last game of the regular season, she drew and scored a penalty which secured Ohio State's berth in the Big Ten tournament.
-In her sophomore season, she moved to her natural position of outside back and helped the Buckeyes win one round at the 2022 NCAA tournament.
+In her sophomore season in 2022, she moved to her natural position of outside back and helped the Buckeyes win one round at the NCAA tournament.
 She played every minute of her junior season besides the opening game, earning second-team All-Big Ten honors.
-In her senior season, she earned third-team All-Big Ten honors and helped Ohio State reach the third round of the 2024 NCAA tournament, assisting on the team's first goal of the tournament.
+In her senior season in 2024, she earned third-team All-Big Ten honors and helped Ohio State reach the third round of the NCAA tournament, assisting on the team's first goal of the tournament.